 Dear Jack and Teddy,

 You also need me to remember and recognize that societal norms are changing.
 We as parents need to change along with the times.
 Families look different than they did decades ago.
-With those changes comes beautiful new definitions that require us to challenge the previous notions that we were accustomed to.
+With those changes come beautiful new definitions that require us to challenge the previous notions we were accustomed to.

 Critical Thinking and Empathy

 Jack and Teddy, throughout your lives, you will encounter numerous situations that will require you to use your critical thinking skills, emotional intelligence, and empathic hearts.
 By creating a home filled with love and respect, I hope you can tap into that and go forth into your own life, ready to spread that goodness to others.
 You need me to teach you family values aligned with core beliefs about simply being good people, understanding and respecting differences, and knowing your worth.

 You need to know that it’s okay to cry (you’ve got that part down at ages two and one so far!) and that you can choose to pick the battles you’d like to engage in.
 Most importantly, you must remember that your mama is here for you every step of the way.
 Being your mother is the most important job of my life.
 I am eternally grateful for the daily reminder that the most important thing any son needs from his mother is simply me.